miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 When OpenGL (the API Godot uses to render) receives a model, it also receives how to interpret the index array.
 That's what's called the model's [primitive](https://www.khronos.org/opengl/wiki/Primitive).
-The ship's primitive is GL_LINES, and though OpenGL supports setting a width for the lines, Godot does not as far as I can tell.
+The ship's primitive is GL_LINES, and though OpenGL supports setting a width for the lines, Godot does not.
 So, as long as the model only has edges, it will be of type GL_LINES, and it will be stuck being one pixel wide.

-Instead, we'll make a model that replaces every line with four vertices that form two faces, like so:
+Instead, we'll make a new model that, for every edge the base model has, has two faces:

 {{<figure src="/sspl/line-to-faces.svg" width=200vp class="svg">}}

-If we push out the new edges perpendicularly the line gets wide!
+If you push the new vertices out perpendicularly to the old edge you get a rectangle.
+And that gives the line width!
 Except.
 What happens when two lines meet?

 {{<figure src="/sspl/non-miter-joint.svg" width=250vp class="svg">}}